 When left unaddressed, self-neglect will significantly impact a person’s physical and psychological well-being.
 Nursing homes do not exist to help those who help themselves.
 A nursing home’s function is to meet the needs of a person whose needs are not able to be met by another party, whether that party is themselves or a loved one or caregiver.

-If nursing home staff ignores, disregards, or misses the needs of the individual, they are guilty of neglect, or abuse in egregious situations of harm.
-If you or a loved one has experienced nursing home neglect or abuse in Chicago, contact a legal advocate from Thomas Law Offices who can defend your rights and protect others from a similar situation of harm.
+If staff members ignore, disregard, or miss the needs of the individual, they are guilty of neglect or, in egregious situations of harm, abuse.
+If you or a loved one has experienced abuse or neglect in a nursing home setting in Illinois, contact a Chicago nursing home abuse lawyer from Thomas Law Offices who can defend your rights and protect others from a similar situation of harm.

 The term “self-neglect” may not be fully understood by a large percentage of the population.
 Many people think of self-neglect as a choice, rather than an inability.
 In fact, those who experience self-neglect cannot be blamed for their actions, in the same way that any abused person is a victim, not a perpetrator.
 Within this topic, we will examine the medical meaning of self-neglect, its prevalence and impact on the elderly community, and what to do if it occurs in a nursing home setting.